Sarmatism: Concept origin and its general idea

 The term Sarmatism was first used by Jan Długosz in his 15th century work on the history of Poland.
 Długosz was also responsible for linking the Sarmatians to the prehistory of Poland and this idea was continued by other chroniclers and historians such as Stanisław Orzechowski, Marcin Bielski, Marcin Kromer, and Maciej Miechowita.
 Miechowita's Tractatus de Duabus Sarmatiis became influential abroad, where for some time it was one of the most widely used reference works on the Polish–Lithuanian Commonwealth.
 The idea appeared due to the humanists' romantic admiration of Antiquity and an attempt to return an outdated onomastics.

 According to the Geography by Ptolemy, Sarmatia was considered to be territory of Poland, Lithuania, and Tartary and consisted of Asian and European parts divided by the Don River.
 As a geographical term, Sarmatia was always indistinct, but very stable.
 The presumed ancestors of the szlachta, the Sarmatians, were a confederacy of predominantly Iranian tribes living north of the Black Sea.
 In the 5th century BC Herodotus wrote that these tribes were descendants of the Scythians and Amazons.
 The Sarmatians were infiltrated by the Goths and others in the 2nd century AD, and may have had some strong and direct links to Poland.
-The legend of Polish descent from Sarmatians stuck and grew until most of those within the Commonwealth, and many abroad, believed that many Polish nobles were somehow descendants of the Sarmatians (Sauromates).
+The legend of Polish descent from Sarmatians stuck and grew until most of those within the Commonwealth, and many abroad, believed that many Polish nobles were descendants of the Sarmatians (Sauromates).
 Another tradition came to surmise that the Sarmatians themselves were descended from Japheth, son of Noah.